How To Earn Money Online In Japan: 7 Best Ways To Do So

 While becoming an influencer does not happen immediately, it offers a fun way to monetize on a topic you are passionate about.

 Once you meet the platform's monetization requirements, you can run ads, create sponsored content, and create merchandise.
-While it's easy to keep everything in one place, such as running a YouTube channel, spreading your content through every available platform is best.
+While it's easy to keep everything one one platform, such as running a YouTube channel, republishing your content on every available platform will give you maximum exposure.

 Additionally, affiliate marketing allows you to share product links where you earn a small commission for every click or purchase through your specific link.
 Many e-commerce sites like Amazon will offer affiliate programs for you to join.